nikvuk92/1BG508/1BG508_edited.md

 # Part 3: Review & reflect

 Okay, hopefully this project wasn't too difficult or too boring or too fast.
 Maybe it was even fun?
-And aside from that maybe you even learnt something.
-Regardless of how you felt about it, this project was constructed to provide you with a **real life** scenario (in the condensed time we have) of what most exploratory analysis our field of study look like, warts & all.
-More times than not you are working with something you don't know enough about (duh! - that's why it's called research) using techniques you're trying for the first time and failing on many attempts.
-Most of the manuals & how-toos you need to look for yourself, and references come in the shape of many scattered papers on the subject. >>>>>>>>>>>>>>>>>>>>And as you would do when you want to publish your findings in real life, the final step of the project is to write a 10-15 page report on your findings.
-Make sure to read up on the papers recommended above.
-They should provide you with enough of a backstory & will surely help you a lot in constructing the grand picture of things.
+The point of today's exercize was to get a broad understanding of what a population structure analysis looks like (at least in humans!) and get a visual representation of some results.
+Of course, there is plenty more to do, many analyses to run and lots more data to be scrutinized but hopefully by going over some of the things today it got your imagination tingling!
+If you want to know more, you can read up on the papers recommended above.
+Although the population history of the continent we just worked on is very very complex, they should provide you with enough of a backstory to be able to grasp the grand picture of things.
 You are free to also look into similar papers on the subject.
-Good luck & happy writing!
+Until next time!